MiguelAlho/LearningChallenge2018/PITCHME.md

 ### Improving at work

-* Using 1-on-1s and Mentoring
+* Using 1-on-1s and mentoring
 * Logging work and discoveries
 * Learning retrospectives
 * Portmortems to blamelessly learn from failure